JQHY/ovrthrow/README.md

 ## Overview

 The directory 'OVRTHROW Source Project' contains all the source code to run the project in Unity.
-This can then be used to make Unity Builds.

-If you want to quickly run the game, you can unzip OVRTHROW.zip, and run the OVRTHROW.exe application.
+We have included a Unity build for running the game quickly.
+To use it, simply unzip OVRTHROW.zip, and run the OVRTHROW.exe application.
 For more information, see the "Quick start guide" in "Ovrthrow User Manual.pdf".

 ## Setup & Requirements